gp-dublincentral/jh-web/site/content/post/second-hand-shopping-in-the-north-inner-city.md

 The North Inner City has some great charity/second hand shops.
 Check out the map here to find your nearest one: <https://maps.app.goo.gl/bhny1cvvK7kgpd9o8> (I included some bonus ones in Phibsboro too!)

 The full list (that I know of!) is below.
-My favs tend to be the Vincents shops - both on Sean McDermott Street and Dorset Street.
+My favs tend to be the Vincent's shops - both on Sean McDermott Street and Dorset Street.
 I find them enjoyable to browse, they have decent changing rooms and they tend to sort things by size and I have picked up some nice bits there.
 All round 10/10 shopping experiences!

 * Vincent's Sean McDermott Street, SVP House, Sean Mac Dermott Street Lower
 * SVP Vincent's Shop Dorset St, 59 Dorset Street Lower